abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 {{% notice Note %}} Follow the above mentioned steps for configuring Spark manually or follow the below ansible steps for configuration of Spark in AWS EC2 instance. {{% /notice %}}

 ## Configure Spark by Ansible
 Using a text editor, save the code below to a file called `spark.yaml`.
 It will install the Spark and the required dependencies.
-This is the YAML file for the Ansible playbook.
+Below is the YAML file for the Ansible playbook.
 ```console
 ---
 - name: spark config